MechanicalRock/mechanicalrock.github.io/_posts/2022-02-28-dont-lgtm-code-reviews.md

 ### Reason 3 — Sustained delivery over time

-If we deliver more maintainable, secure and robust code, in the long run it means we spend less time fixing issues and by extension — more time delivering value to customers.

-For this reason, code reviewers should look for changes that might deter from these goals.
+Code that is buggy or hard to understand will slow down the delivery of value to customers, so code reviewers should look for changes that might work against these goals.

 For example; if tests are not added to a change, then it might make it hard to enhance or fix that code next time, it becomes worse if the developer is new and unfamiliar with the intended purpose of the code.

 Small paper cuts add up over time to form what is now well known as technical debt.
 Code bases that have accumulated enough technical debt can exceed a threshold of no return, beyond which they become unmaintainable messes that everyone's scared to touch.

 To control the fallout of tech debt, management often bring in manual gates and other heavy approval processes to attempt to limit the damage of any changes.
-This increases the lead time on changes and reduces the frequency that we deliver to customers.
+This increases the time needed to make changes (lead time) and reduces the frequency that we deliver to customers.

 If you're working on a system that needs to continue to serve real customers for the foreseeable future, play the long game and optimise for testability, maintainability and changeability.
 Code reviews are a critical tool to help sustain that discipline over time.